 GRE created a site-wide geology model from the lithology information showing a surficial layer of saprolite with a variable thickness, typically 10-20 meters, that overlies rhyolite with granite at depth.
-The contact between the rhyolite and granite is apparent in the Serra drill holes, with granite coming to surface on the east side of property.
+The contact between the rhyolite and granite is apparent in the Serra drill holes, with granite outcropping at surface on the east side of property.
 Figure 14-11 shows a typical cross section of the site-wide geology through the Serra domain area.
 The site geology model was combined with the geologic model for each domain to determine the portion of each vein within the saprolite horizon.

-After modeling each vein system, a boundary analysis was performed to validate that the selection set of each main vein accurately represents the high-grade gold mineralization within the vein.
+After modeling each vein system, a boundary analysis was performed to validate that the selected assay intervals accurately represented the high-grade gold mineralization within the vein.
 Figure 14-12 through Figure 14-14 show the contact plots for the primary vein domains of GAMDL, MCQ1, and Serra1.
 All domains were estimated with hard boundaries.